-When creating quicklists (regular "flat" ones or hierarchical ones) with predefined metadata for FotoStation's editors, it is possible to store these on a central web server and configure "proxy" quicklists files in the FotoStation configuration that tell the metadata editors to fetch new content live from a centrally maintained quicklist repository.
+When creating quicklists (regular "flat" ones or hierarchical ones) with predefined metadata for FotoStation's editors, it is possible to store these on a central web server and configure "proxy" quicklists files in the FotoStation configuration that tell the metadata editors to fetch new content live from a centrally maintained quicklist repository via http.

 Creating the quicklist content

-The Quicklists that contain the actual content that you will use in FotoStation can be created as described in the Creating predefined metadata topic.
+The Quicklists that contain the actual content that you will use in FotoStation can be created as described in the Creating QuickLists of Predefined Metadata topic.
 However, the naming conventions outlined there are not important, as it's the quicklist proxy files (see below) in the FotoStation configuration that need to be named correctly to map the metadata to the correct fields.

 Having created quicklists with content, put them on a web share so that FotoStation can reach them.
 (See below).

 The proxy quicklists follow the naming conventions of regular FotoStation quicklists:

 - <fieldnumber>.txt is used for thesaurus quicklists, with hierarchically arranged entries.